Skip to main content

 (d) If applicable, immediately notify the delegating nurse.

-(3) The employer shall ensure corrective action is taken prior to allowing the developmental disabilities personnel to resume the performance of health-related activities or the administration of prescribed medication.
+(3) The employer will ensure corrective action is taken prior to allowing the developmental disabilities personnel to resume the performance of health-related activities or the administration of prescribed medication.

-(F) Denial, suspension, or revocation of certification issued under this chapter
+(G) Denial, suspension, or revocation of certification issued pursuant to this chapter

-(1) The department may deny, suspend, or revoke a certificate holder's certification issued under this chapter for good cause including:
+(1) The department may deny, suspend, or revoke a certificate holder's certification issued pursuant to this chapter for good cause including:

 (a) Misfeasance;